nigelhorne/gedcom/README.md

 ## Pre-Requisites

 This program uses many CPAN modules.
-To install them all and run the program via Carton:

-    cpan -i Carton
-    carton install
-    carton exec ./gedcom [args]
+Running the program for the first time with no arguments should install them.
+To ensure you'll be installing them in a directory you can use either use local::lib or perlbrew.

 ## Acknowledgements